 The research project is chosen according to the resident's area of interest.
 Project mentors will help with topic selection, identification of resources, and research project guidance.

 Question: Are there teaching opportunities or requirements?

-Residents will be expected to help precept IPPE and APPE pharmacy students during their clerkships/rotations at AMH.
+Residents will be expected to help precept IPPE and APPE pharmacy students during their clerkships/rotations at AH.
 Residents will also present agenda items to medical healthcare professionals, to the Pharmacy and Therapeutics Committee, various sub-committee meetings, and in-service the medical and nursing staff.
 Residents may also have the opportunity to teach in a didactic setting in conjunction with Jefferson University School of Pharmacy.